CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/astralsorcery/fountain.md

 Don't know what a builder is?
 Check [the builder info page](../../../groovy/builder.md) out.

 ???+ Abstract "mods.astralsorcery.fountain.chanceHelper()"
     - `#!groovy Fluid`.
 Sets the fluid being generated.
 Requires not null.
-(Default `null`).

         ```groovy
         fluid(Fluid)
         fluid(FluidStack)
         ```

     - `#!groovy int`.
 Sets the frequency the fluid generates in a chunk.
 Requires greater than or equal to 0.
+(Default `0`).

         ```groovy
         rarity(int)
         ```

     - `#!groovy int`.
 Sets the maximum amount of additional fluid that can be generated in a chunk.
 Requires greater than or equal to 0.
+(Default `0`).

         ```groovy
         variance(int)
         ```

     - `#!groovy int`.
 Sets the minimum amount of fluid in a chunk.
 Requires greater than or equal to 0.
+(Default `0`).

         ```groovy
         minimumAmount(int)